 How value is determined is cultural, political, and subjective; in Western culture, extrinsic or utilitarian value is prioritized, often to the detriment of the natural environment that supports all life.

-or discarded elements found in the natural world.
+This body of work considers this phenomenon; while staying true to the materialistic function of adornment, these pieces nod to intrinsic, holistic value by incorporating typically undervalued, overlooked, or discarded elements found in the natural world.
 Bone, for example – often unacknowledged and even considered taboo – takes a prominent role in my pieces.
 Through this work, I subtly urge those to take a second look; to question what is typically valued, what is not, and why.

-my process of sustainably and ethically foraging plants and bones connects me to the natural world in a profound and dynamic way –my love and fascination forever grows deeper with each new discovery,
+Doing this work constantly prompts me to (re)consider as well; my process of sustainably and ethically foraging plants and bones connects me to the natural world in a profound and dynamic way –my love and fascination forever grows deeper with each new discovery, reminding me to slow down and look deeper.

 Anna Johnson is a studio artist, craftswomen and educator residing in Asheville, NC.
 At a very young age she stumbled upon jewelry making and from then on it became not only her creative outlet, but a space of untampered personal expression that guided her through her educational, professional, and personal development.
 Equally taken by the depths of the natural world, organic elements began to be her main source of inspiration as her language in jewelry developed.